chrisgrieser/dotfiles-old/pandoc/README.md

 Higher overwrites lower.

-1. CLI arguments
+1. Direct CLI arguments
 2. CLI arguments from the defaults-file (`--defaults`)
 3. CLI arguments written to metadata (`--metadata`)
-4. YAML of the Document
+4. YAML of the Document ("Metadata")
 5. `--metadata-file` (default location: `~/.pandoc/metadata`)

 > `--metadata=KEY[:VAL]`: […] A value specified on the command line overrides a value specified in the document using YAML metadata blocks. […]